damien-meere/frontend-milestone/README.md

 <!--Achnowledge any third-party utilities employed in the development of this site-->
 The JSFiddle Javascript function, which is used to alter the contents of the course booking modals based on the selection of the dropdown menu can be found [Here](http://jsfiddle.net/TLBvx/252/).

-Adobe Color Wheel [Found Here](https://color.adobe.com/create) utilised to align color schemes.
+[Adobe Color Wheel](https://color.adobe.com/create) utilised to align color schemes.

 ### Content
 Most of the content on the site was written by me.
 However, there are course details & desctiptions on the site that apply to real-world certifications and accreditations.
 As such, in some cases,